maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 However optimal Bayes classification is sometimes introduced differently, without assuming knowledge of $\mathcal{P}$ from which the data $\mathcal{D}$ was generated.

-We call $\mathcal{F}$ represents the set of all classifiers and in this case the best classification decision to make given data, $\mathcal{D}$, is:
+We call $\mathcal{F}$ the set of all possible classifiers and in this case the best classification decision to make given data, $\mathcal{D}$, is:

 $$
 \underset{y \in \mathcal{Y}}{\arg \max } \color{red}{\sum_{f_{i} \in \mathcal{F}}} \color{blue}{p\left(y | f_{i}\right)} \color{green}{ p\left(f_{i} | \mathcal{D}\right)}.
 $$

-In other words, we assign the label based on the highest probability as computed by the <span style="color:blue">prediction from a classifier</span> weighted by the <span style="color:green">posterior probability of the classifier given the data</span> <span style="color:red">summing over all possible classifiers</span>.
+In other words, we assign the label based on the highest probability as computed by the <span style="color:blue">prediction from a given classifier</span> weighted by the <span style="color:green">posterior probability of that classifier given the data</span> <span style="color:red">summing over all possible classifiers</span>.

-Given all the possible classifiers are things like decision trees, NNs etc... this is clearly infeasible practically but is theoretically optimal given infinite compute power.
+Given that classifiers are things like decision trees, NNs etc... this is clearly infeasible practically but is theoretically optimal given infinite compute power.

-This is a little confusing terminology wise as the above is not a single classifier and so is more correctly called Bayes optimal classification.
+This is a little confusing terminology wise as the above is now not a single classifier and so is more appropriately referred to as the Bayes optimal classification.

 Further discussion can be found [here](https://www.youtube.com/watch?v=mjdJSReJ4e4&list=PLTPQEx-31JXillYa8apaBkuXLWKzOKzY8&index=6).